Garcetti Announces New ‘BLAST’ Bikeway Implementation Initiative

 - Avenue 64 - Meridian Avenue to Church Street/Pasadena city limit.
 Bike lanes.

 - Avenue 19 - 110 Freeway to San Fernando Road.
 Protected bike lanes.
 In 2019, LADOT had announced this facility would be installed by 2020, but was apparently blocked by City Councilmember Gil Cedillo.

-- Central Avenue – Century Avenue to Imperial Boulevard.
+- Central Avenue - Century Avenue to Imperial Highway.
 This part of Central already has bike lanes.